saleel/react-native-super-grid/README.md

 Instead of passing an itemPerRow argument, you pass ```itemDimension``` and each item will be rendered with a dimension size equal to or more than (to fill the screen) the given dimension.

-Internally, this component uses the native [FlatList](https://facebook.github.io/react-native/docs/flatlist.html).
+Internally, these components use the native [FlatList](https://facebook.github.io/react-native/docs/flatlist.html) or [SectionList](https://facebook.github.io/react-native/docs/sectionlist.html).

 ### Installing